- Understanding the Default WooCommerce Checkout Page

 - Create conditional add-ons that appear or change based on factors such as the cart subtotal, the number of products in the cart, or the value of another add-on.

 - At checkout, dynamically update the order details and total as options are selected or modified.

 WooCommerce Cart Notices increases sales and customer satisfaction by displaying dynamic, actionable messages to your customers as they check out.
 Use tried-and-true tactics to boost conversions and earn more money from existing customers while also informing them about sales and promotions to improve the shopping experience.

 The following are some of the plugin’s key features:

 - Show personalized messages to your customers on the cart and checkout pages;

 - Notifications can be added anywhere on your site using shortcodes (for example, display promotion notices at the top of a shop or category page).

 - Increase sales and average order value by encouraging customers to spend more to receive benefits – giving customers a reason to spend more can result in a 50% increase in upsells!

 - Using message variables, display dynamic notices.
 For example, you can specify a minimum amount for free shipping, and the message will dynamically display the difference in the customer’s total to qualify!

 WooCommerce Direct Checkout is a plugin that allows for the reduction of steps within the WooCommerce checkout process.
-For example, you can shorten the checkout process by skipping the shopping cart page.
+For example, skipping the shopping cart page can shorten the checkout process.

 Each product includes a “Add to cart” button that directs customers to the checkout page.
 This may encourage buyers to shop more frequently and quickly.
 In addition, you will increase sales by decreasing cart abandonment.